-volved nodes.
+- Signaling: Some fast-recovery designs rely on additional signaling to carry important information between the involved nodes.
 In particular, the selected bits of a message header may be used to indicate the preferred path in the network between the source and destination nodes.
 Alternatively, if the expected modifications of the message header would disrupt the operation of other network protocols and mechanisms such as VLANs, dedicated control messages may be exchanged by forwarding devices rather than a common protocol.
-Depending on the specific method in use, the related cost may result from the data overhead or from the additional operation limitations.

-- Incurred path length: Many existing fast-recovery solutions cannot deal with simultaneous failures of multiple network elements effectively.
+Depending on the specific method in use, the related cost may result from the data overhead or from the additional operation limitations. - Incurred path length: Many existing fast-recovery solutions cannot deal with simultaneous failures of multiple network elements effectively.
 Even those having such a capability may still be unable to forward messages around the failed components along the shortest possible paths.
 Consequently, they may not provide any guarantees regarding the observed path length (or stretch).
-However, the recent advancements in static fast-recovery mechanisms relying on modified arborescence-based network decompositions provide one of the possible solutions to this issue [254], [265]. - Load: Another important objective is to avoid congestion during and after failover, see e.g., [252], [266].
+However, the recent advancements in static fast-recovery mechanisms relying on modified arborescence-based network decompositions provide one of the possible solutions to this issue [262], [269]. - Load: Another important objective is to avoid congestion during and after failover, see e.g., [260], [270].

-Finally, the effectiveness of existing fast-recovery mechanisms in terms of the maximum offered resilience capabilities is also diverse (see Fig. 36):
+Finally, the effectiveness of existing fast-recovery mechanisms in terms of the maximum offered resilience capabilities is also diverse (see Fig. 37):

-• Single failures: Early fast-recovery solutions, especially those operating in the link layer, have been designed to respond to single link or node failures.
-On one hand, simultaneous failures of two or more network elements are less likely to happen than a failure of a single component [161], which means that being able to restore connectivity just in the case of single failures already covers the most frequent scenario.
-At the same time, in large networks involving numerous different devices and subsystems undergoing regular maintenance activities, such events are not uncommon and single-failurerecovery strategies may not always be successful, leading to increased packet losses, disruptive delay, and even persistent or transient forwarding loops.
-Indeed, according to [161], scheduled maintenance activities alone may have caused 20% of all observed failures in an operational IP backbone network, while almost 30% of all unplanned failures affected multiple links at a time.
-In this context, it needs to be emphasized that both the resilience requirements as well as the overall complexity of networked systems have been constantly increasing over time.

-- Double link failures: To extend the fast-recovery capabilities of computer and communication networks beyond the single-failure scenario, improved designs were developed that were able to deal with double link failures.
+Single failures: Early fast-recovery solutions, especially those operating in the link layer, have been designed to respond to single link or node failures.
+On one hand, simultaneous failures of two or more network elements are less likely to happen than a failure of a single component [164], which means that being able to restore

+- connectivity just in the case of single failures already covers the most frequent scenario.
+At the same time, in large networks involving numerous different devices and subsystems undergoing regular maintenance activities, such events are not uncommon and single-failure-recovery strategies may not always be successful, leading to increased packet losses, disruptive delay, and even persistent or transient forwarding loops.
+Indeed, according to [164], scheduled maintenance activities alone may have caused 20% of all observed failures in an operational IP backbone network, while almost 30% of all unplanned failures affected multiple links at a time.
+In this context, it needs to be emphasized that both the resilience requirements as well as the overall complexity of networked systems have been constantly increasing over time. - Double link failures: To extend the fast-recovery capabilities of computer and communication networks beyond the single-failure scenario, improved designs were developed that were able to deal with double link failures.
 Considering the evolution of fast-recovery strategies, this was an intermediate step towards more general strategies handling simultaneous failures of multiple network components. - Multiple link failures: Dealing with multiple link failures effectively depends not only on the design of a recovery mechanism, but also on the physical network topology.
 One of the key related parameters coming from graph theory is the edge connectivity of the network topology, further referred to as k.
-In particular, if up to k - 1links in a given k-connected network suddenly become unavailable, the remaining links can still be used to reach any destination in the network7.
+In particular, if up to k 1 links in a given k-connected network suddenly become unavailable, the remaining links can still be used to reach any destination in the network9.
 An example group of the related recent solutions is focused on static fast-reroute mechanisms.
 The underlying algorithmic techniques include: